 So yes its just as well the 1st Doctor was a good fit for the monsters.

 The great thing about the first Doctor’s interactions with the Daleks is that they really help to define who the first Doctor, and by extension all subsequent Doctors really are.

 When we first meet Hartnell’s Doctor he couldn’t be more different from his successors.
 He is ruthless, selfish, cowardly even murderous.
 He doesn’t care about the affairs of other life forms, he even looks down on them, calling human beings “primitives” and “savages”.

 His morality at first doesn’t seem too different to the Daleks, as he considers himself and Susan above Ian and Barbara because they are human.

 However it is when he confronts the Daleks that we first see the changes in his character.

 In the first Dalek story “The Daleks”, the Doctor to start with is callous and selfish, perfectly prepared to leave the thals who have been lured into the Daleks city to their fate, and at one point even Barbara too!

-However by the end of the story when he sees how far the Daleks are willing to go, destroy an entire culture, an entire species in the blink of an eye it horrifies him.
+However by the end of the story when he sees how the Daleks are willing to destroy an entire culture, even an entire species in the blink of an eye it horrifies him.